-My newest book, celebrating Sicilian history, Cannery Row and mermaid legends is released this summer.
+My second book, celebrating Sicilian history, Cannery Row and mermaid legends was released prior to COVID.
+I feel so blessed that we were able to have an amazing book launch at Carousel Candies on Monterey Fisherman’s Wharf.
 In honor of my love for Sicily I wanted to share a favorite article (fist published in 2017) featuring my dear friend Chef Manuel Morsiani.

 Many Sicilians from Monterey Bay are influenced from our shared family history.
 Lots of couscous, fresh fish and certain types of rustic pasta that embraces fresh tomato sauce within the folds.
 This is via the Western side of the island, where my family originated.

-I love what my dear Manuel Morsiani made today.
+I love what my dear Manuel Morsiani made with his talented hands.
 It’s beautiful and he shared with me the wonderful history of Trapani and the influence of the needles that shape the dough to the fine pasta shape.